Home » Blog » Asia » Philippines » Ultimate Travel Guide to Banaue & Batad Rice Terraces: Stay, Eat, See

-I was hesitant to see yet another set of rice terraces in Southeast Asia as I literally had just been to the Jatiluwih Rice Terraces in Bali, which are also appointed as UNESCO World Heritage and which are certainly impressive!
+I was hesitant to see yet another set of rice terraces in Southeast Asia as I literally had just been to the Jatiluwih Rice Terraces in Bali, which are also appointed as UNESCO World Heritage and are certainly impressive!

 And getting to Banaue is not exactly a smooth trip on the Autobahn.
 However, once I got there I was simply blown away.
 Lying at 1500 meter above sea level, the Banaue Rice Terraces are proclaimed the “Eighth Wonder of the World” and known for its majestic natural stairway to heaven.